Which place is cheaper, Oslo or Bratislava?

 When visiting Oslo, people usually allow for lots of time.
 It offers something for everyone.
 Many people spend a weekend here.
 In a weekend, you should have a good grasp of this city.

-You'll find museums and nightlife around the relaxed destination of Bratislava.
+You'll find museums and nightlife around the laid-back destination of Bratislava.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 Oslo, a popular city, is full of activities for travelers.
 This is a popular place to visit for five days.
 In five days, you should have a good grasp of this city.
 Your budget might influence how long you stay.

-The relaxed city of Bratislava offers nightlife and food.
+The under-rated city of Bratislava offers nightlife and food.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Oslo is a popular place that is full of things to see and experience.
 One week is plenty of time to see everything, even with extra days to spare.
 It has many unique tourist attractions and fascinating things to do.